Bellevue Police Chief Steve Mylett placed on leave; city cites unspecified ‘allegations’

-Assistant Police Chief Patrick Arpin will named acting police chief until the matter is resolved.
+Assistant Police Chief Patrick Arpin will be named acting police chief until the matter is resolved.

 Bellevue Police Chief Steve Mylett was placed on paid administrative on Thursday because of allegations against him that have prompted a criminal investigation, the city said.